 - Prepare your flax egg by whisking together ground flax seeds and water.
 Set aside for at least 5 minutes to thicken.

-- In a small bowl, whisk together the oat flour, cocoa powder, baking powder, and salt.
+- In a small bowl, whisk the flour, cocoa powder, baking powder, and salt together.
 Set aside.

-- In a medium bowl, whisk the melted coconut oil, coconut sugar, vanilla extract, and flax egg together.
+- In a medium bowl, whisk the melted coconut oil (or vegan butter), sugar, vanilla extract, and flax egg together.

-- Stir in chocolate chips until they have combined with the cookie dough (see image above).
+- Stir in chocolate chips until they have combined with the cookie dough.

-- Using a tablespoon (or a medium sized cookie scoop), scoop equal amounts onto the cookie sheet(s).
-Leave enough space around each cookie, they will only spread a little as they bake.
-(See image above)
+- Using a medium-sized cookie scoop (or a tablespoon) scoop the dough and place each ball on the cookie sheet.
+Leave enough space around each cookie, they will not spread much as they bake.

-- Leave cookies on the cookie sheet to cool for about 2 minutes, then remove and place on a cooling rack.
+- Leave cookies on the cookie sheet to cool for 2 minutes, then carefully transfer them to a cooling rack.

 Video: